gcclinux/skillscoder/README.md

 003 - Added new rules for the Go languages
-004 - Added dynamic sample on code select, simple python rule, split rules in own files 005 - Added layout style for more confort based on fixed size window
+004 - Added dynamic sample on code select, simple python rule, split rules in own files 005 - Added layout style for more confort based on fixed size window 006 - Added multi-user personalkey id so that data stay stored inside the personal keys
 ```

 ### Create docker for Raspberry Pi / ARM64